John McNamara (fraudster)

-John M. McNamara is an American convicted felon and former businessman.
-McNamara was convicted of a Ponzi scheme fraud through gaining loans to a value of $6 billion from General Motors financing arm GMAC, to develop a $400M car sales and property development business.
+John M. McNamara (born 1940) is an American former businessman who was convicted of a Ponzi scheme fraud through gaining loans to a value of $6 billion from General Motors financing arm GMAC, to develop a $400M car sales and property development business.

 Background

 The son of an Irish immigrant, raised in Port Jefferson, Long Island in the state of New York, McNamara was a devout Roman Catholic who was college educated.
 Twice-divorced, he had been declared bankrupt from a failed business venture in Florida.

 Returning to the single family-owned Pontiac-Buick auto dealership in Port Jefferson which his father started, as President of Sales, McNamara had ambitions in property development and politics.
 He made large contributions to his church, and single-handedly bankrolled a haven for wayward teenagers.
 Refused credit by some others, he hired bodyguards to intimidate those probing his business dealings.

 Business scheme

 With access to financing via GMAC, from 1980 McNamara applied for a series of loans to buy non-GM vans, valued at US$25,000 each, which he said would be customized, before being pre-sold and shipped to the Mediterranean island country of Cyprus.

-McNamara established a company called Kay Industries Inc in Indiana, who were supposedly responsible for customization.
+McNamara established a company called Kay Industries Inc in Indiana which was supposedly responsible for customization of automobiles.
 Kay Industries gave McNamara Pontiac-Buick invoices stamped "paid," which they then submitted to GMAC.
 GMAC in return gave McNamara Pontiac-Buick a 30-day loan on each customized vehicle, to allow for its export and sale.
 McNamara Pontiac-Buick would then supposedly sell the vans to another McNamara-owned corporation, which in turn claimed to be shipping them to Cydonia Trading CTD, a McNamara-owned buyer in Cyprus.
 After shipping the vans overseas, McNamara Pontiac-Buick would then repay the loans within 30 days, while at the same time borrowing additional funds from GMAC for the next shipment of vehicles.